spelunky-fyi/overlunky/README.md

 ## Installation and usage
 **[YouTube tutorial](https://youtu.be/Zzba4cV9f2c) for kids who can't read good and who wanna learn to do other stuff good too.**

 **[Download the latest release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract to your game folder.
 Run the program, leave it running and then start your game, or the other way around!
+Check the [keyboard shortcuts](#features) and [troubleshooting](#troubleshooting) before asking dumb questions.
 Overlunky doesn't do any permanent changes to your game, it only exists when you run it.

 Check the generated `Spelunky 2/overlunky.ini` after running to change shortcut keys and check `Spelunky 2/entities.txt` for a list of numerical entity IDs.